When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 Tenho comido does not mean “I ate (one time) and I’m done.”

-How to Say “I Have Eaten” (one completed action)?
+How to Say “I Have Eaten” for One Completed Action

 In European Portuguese, you’d normally say:

-This matters because it keeps your Portuguese natural and avoids the “I’ve been eating lately” meaning when you perhaps didn’t intend it.
+This keeps your Portuguese natural and avoids the “I’ve been eating lately” meaning when you didn’t intend it.

 [!tip] The “Andar a” Alternative

-You will also frequently hear locals use andar a + infinitive to mean “lately.”
+You’ll also hear andar a + infinitive to mean “lately.”

 - “Ando a comer muito peixe.” = I’ve been eating a lot of fish (lately).